macarie/create-reducer/readme.md

 [![Build](https://github.com/macarie/composable-reducer/workflows/test/badge.svg)](https://github.com/macarie/composable-reducer/actions?query=workflow%3Atest) [![Coverage Status](https://codecov.io/gh/macarie/composable-reducer/branch/next/graph/badge.svg)](https://codecov.io/gh/macarie/composable-reducer) [![GitHub](https://img.shields.io/github/license/macarie/composable-reducer?color=42cdad)](https://github.com/macarie/composable-reducer/blob/master/license)

-First and foremost, `composableReducer` is a _helper_ that lets developers create reducers on the fly from objects and their `key => value` pairs, where `key`s are the `dispatch` type, thus reducing the boilerplate you have to write while creating reducers to use with React's `useReducer` hook.
+First and foremost, `composableReducer` is a _helper_ that lets developers create reducers on the fly from objects and their `key => value` pairs, where `key`s are the `dispatch` types, thus reducing the boilerplate you have to write while creating reducers to use with React's `useReducer` hook.

 <a name="micro-reducers"></a>Each function returns only the piece of state it wants to modify.
 I call these _micro-reducers_.